jenskeiner/lintr/docs/rules/no-classic-branch-protection.md

     parent: "rules"
 ---

-✔️ This rule is stable
+✅  This rule is stable.

-🛠️ This rule is automatically fixable by the `--fix` command-line option
+🛠️ This rule is automatically fixable by the `--fix` command-line option.

 ## What it does